-Multiplying Disciples in a Healthy Church
+Multiplying Disciples through a Healthy Church

-From the start, God’s design has been for every single follower of Jesus to make disciples who make disciples who make disciples until the Gospel spreads to all people.
+From the start, God’s design has been for every single follower of Jesus to make disciples, who make disciples, who make disciples.
+Until the Gospel spreads to all people.

 Every relationship with Jesus is a growing relationship.
 None of us have “arrived” yet.
 Jesus calls us to follow Him always.
 We do this as we trust and grow in Him.

 We’re a community of Jesus followers who are committed to the teaching of God’s Word in the context of healthy, loving relationships.

 OUR VALUES (EFCA 10 INDICATORS OF A HEALTHY CHURCH)

 Our cultural identity is found in our values.
 They embody our distinct culture as we seek to live out God’s Kingdom in our world.
 Each of these values connect us with our past and provide a constant foundation of guiding principles in an ever changing culture.

 We are committed to a proclamation and teaching of God’s Word that is clear, theologically sound and communicated in a relevant and practical way.
 The end result of our proclamation is people who are eager and able to please God by applying His Word to every area of life in ways both appropriate to the cultural context as well as biblically countercultural.
 (2 Timothy 3:16,17)